How Can You Help Stop the Plastic Waste Problem?

-By growing a garden you’re not using the single-use plastics nearly as much; helping the animals, saving money, and the Earth.
+By growing a garden you’re not using single-use plastics nearly as much; helping the animals, saving money, and the Earth.
 If you can’t get with that I don’t know what else to tell you!

 At the end of the day… We need to learn how to make a change.
 Why not have fun with it!
-There’s so many options to choose from that fit every lifestyle and budget.
+There are so many options to choose from that fit every lifestyle and budget.
 Let’s help to build a planet we are proud of and the animals can thrive on!